 The authority should investigate and determine whether or not to make an order within twelve months.
 If the decision is not to make an order, you should receive formal notice of the decision, with the reasons, and information on your right to appeal the decision to the Secretary of State.
 An appeal must be lodged within twenty eight days of the notice.
 If an authority has agreed to make an order, the applicant will be informed of the likely timescale in which this will occur.

-Most authorities have a backlog of applications waiting for orders and a statement of priorities for dealing with them.
+Most authorities have a backlog of applications waiting for orders and a statement of priorities for dealing with them; some may have a timescale of decades because they have had hundreds of applications in the last few years.
 It may be some years before an order will be made for cases which are low in priority.
 While this is disappointing, without huge additional funding, it is unlikely to change and the important factor is that the application has been made and therefore the route cannot be lost to the 2031 cut-off date.